Haaniella: Characteristics

 The species of the genus Haaniella reach a body length of 4.5 to 16.5 cm in the female sex.
 The males, which are 2.5 to 9.8 cm in length, are always smaller and have a slimmer abdomen than the females, whose abdomen, especially in the middle, is wider than the rest of the body.
 In females, as in all members of the subfamily Heteropteryginae, the abdomen ends in a secondary ovipositor, which surrounds the actual ovipositor.
 The fore wings (tegmina) of the adult females only just reach the abdomen.
 They also end at this height in the males of most species.
 Only the wings of males of Haaniella aculeata, Haaniella glaber and Haaniella mecheli are significantly longer and have a similar wing construction as those of Heteropteryx dilatata.
 Their narrow fore wings cover half or part of almost the entire abdomen.
 The hind wings below are usually even longer.
 In the short-winged representatives, the also very short hind wings are completely covered by the forewings and are converted into stridulation organs, which are used for defense stridulation.

-Characteristic of the species living on Borneo, ie Haaniella dehaanii, Haaniella echinata, Haaniella grayii, Haaniella saussurei and Haaniella scabra are the strongly colored intermediate membranes in the area of the hind and middle coxae and in some cases the membranes between the abdominal sternites, especially in the youth stages.
+Characteristic of the species living on Borneo, i.e. Haaniella dehaanii, Haaniella echinata, Haaniella grayii, Haaniella saussurei and Haaniella scabra are the strongly colored intermediate membranes in the area of the hind and middle coxae and in some cases the membranes between the abdominal sternites, especially in the youth stages.
 These are usually colored in a species-specific manner.
 Many Haaniella species can be distinguished from each other in particular by the arrangement of their spines (acanthotaxy).